These have officially become my favorite appetizer.

 I didn’t worry about each pita being perfectly round, because I’m never chasing perfection.
 If you want to smooth out the edges, you certainly can, but I didn’t worry about it.

-Bake for 8 minutes, then let the pita bread cool for a few minutes.
-You’ll get a slight puff to some of the pita, but not a whole lot, which is to be expected.
+Bake for 8 minutes, then let the toasted pita cool for a few minutes.
+You’ll get a slight puff to some of the pitas, but not a whole lot, which is to be expected.

 We want these to be thicker than the original pita bread recipe since we’re going to be eating them as chips.

-You can cut the pita bread into as many pita chips as you’d like.
-I tried two different ways: 8 smallers slices, and 4 larger slices.
+You can cut the into as many chips as you’d like.
+You want to cut these similar to by cutting each into triangles.
+I tried two different ways: 8 smaller slices, and 4 larger slices.